fusky-labs/searchpets/README.md

 ```

 - Go back to root project directory and cd into the `server` folder and
-install all the Python libraries
+install all the Python libraries and generate the database locally from
+your computer

 ```sh
 # cd into the 'server' folder